Day 6 – Dong Hoi to Hue (the hard way)

 It got a lot worse before it got better as construction across the hillsides had turned the roads to mud and caused huge landslides.
 Large vehicles had created ruts deep enough to swallow my wheels and the rain was creating rivers across the roads.
 Add potholes, fallen branches and bowling ball sized wayward rocks.

-Arms, back and bum aching, as the road descened further into chaos I shouted at myself ‘you are f*cking up for it!’ repeatedly.
+Arms, back and bum aching, as the road descended further into chaos I shouted at myself ‘you are f*cking up for it!’ repeatedly.
 As if waiting for some hideously cruel cue, no sooner had I finished boosting my resolve than the heavens truly opened and I found out just how heavy rain can be.
 It seemed the hillsides were shifting -

-Riding through the pitch black, villages were sparse, riding insanly difficult, my headlight attracting attention from the untold millions of flapping nocturnal jungle denizens, many of which I would have to pull squirming from my the gap between my helmet and head.
+Riding through the pitch black, villages were sparse, riding insanely difficult, my headlight attracting attention from the untold millions of flapping nocturnal jungle denizens, many of which I would have to pull squirming from my the gap between my helmet and head.
 My choice for an open face style helm not so great now.

 After hours without seeing any traffic and very few people, after darkness fell here was more traffic.
 Ancient trucks with malfunctioning lights and badly loaded wood cargo slowly struggled up and literally slid down the muddy tracks.